Aster alpinus ‘Goliath’ (Syn. Symphyotrichum)

 Vivid colour from a tough little gem

-The name ‘Goliath comes because the flowers are very large in comparison to the size of the plant, and in comparison to other Alpine Asters..
+They are giants for the size of the plant, and in comparison to the flowers of other Alpine Asters.

-‘Goliath’. has wonderfully vivid lilac-blue petals set off by large yellow daisy centres so for a dwarf plant it really packs a punch.
+Aster alpinus ‘Goliath’ has wonderfully vivid lilac-blue petals, set off by large yellow daisy centres.
+So for a dwarf plant it really packs a big punch.

 A gentle groundcover & pretty edger

-Alpine Asters are delightful used as a front edge in a garden bed, in a rockery, or decorative pots.
+Alpine Asters are delightful used as a front edge in a garden bed, between rocks, or in decorative pots.

 Where to use in the garden

 Plant in Full Sun to Part Shade.

 Alpine Asters love to be well drained, and thrive in rocky soil, shallow and poor soils or gravel gardens, because of the conditions in their native habitats.
 They also enjoy wind, and being well aired.
 Sadly they do not enjoy humid climates.